Do you need income protection insurance?

 - It pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.

-- There’s a waiting period before the payments start.
+- There’s often a waiting period before the payments start.
 You generally set payments to start after your sick pay ends, or after any other insurance stops covering you.
-The longer you wait, the lower the monthly payments.
+The longer you wait, the lower the monthly premiums.

 - It covers most illnesses that leave you unable to work, either in the short or long term (depending on the type of policy and its definition of incapacity).